Skip to content

 TEMP_OUTSIDE 118.5 97.1 59.5 30.0 ¯9.7 ¯62.3 ¯113.2

 That’s some extreme temperature right there!
-And it makes you start to wonder, how much temperature difference is the hull bearing?
+And it makes you start to wonder, what temperature difference is the hull bearing?
 Turns out it’s also very simple in APL:

 TEMP_DIFF TEMP_OUTSIDE - TEMP_CELSIUS